-As winter creeps up, the prospect of throwing on trainers to work out in the frigid cold is sometimes far less appealing than staying inside with home comforts.
-However training in the cold provides an additional array of health and athletic benefits, enhancing the multitude of benefits that exercise provides.
+As winter creeps up, the prospect of running in cold weather is sometimes far less appealing than staying inside with home comforts.
+However exercising in cold weather provides an additional array of health and athletic benefits, enhancing the multitude of benefits that sport provides.

-For an added incentive to get off the couch, read on to find out how training in the cold can enhance your health and wellbeing, and even boost your athletic performance.
+For an added incentive to get off the couch, read on to find out how working out in the cold can enhance your health and wellbeing, and even boost your athletic performance.

 1. Helps Beat the Winter Blues